drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Apple Account

-Creating an Apple Account is not required to use macOS.
-Making an Apple Account requires a phone number and it will by default sync a [lot of data](https://www.apple.com/legal/privacy/data/en/apple-id/) to iCloud, Apple's cloud storage service.
-You can [disable](https://support.apple.com/102651) the syncing later if you want or enable [end-to-end encryption](https://support.apple.com/guide/security/advanced-data-protection-for-icloud-sec973254c5f/web) for your iCloud data.
+An Apple Account is not required to use macOS, but creating one requires a phone number and, by default, syncs a substantial amount of [data](https://www.apple.com/legal/privacy/data/en/apple-id/).

-You can [control the data](https://support.apple.com/102283) associated with your Apple Account or completely delete it.
+You can [disable](https://support.apple.com/102651) the syncing later or enable [end-to-end encryption](https://support.apple.com/guide/security/advanced-data-protection-for-icloud-sec973254c5f/web) for data stored in iCloud.
+You can [control the data](https://support.apple.com/102283) associated with Apple Account or completely delete it.

 An Apple Account is required in order to access the App Store and use most Apple services like iCloud, Apple Music, etc.

 ## App Store

-The Mac App Store is a [curated](https://developer.apple.com/app-store/review/guidelines) repository of software that is required to utilize the [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox/protecting_user_data_with_app_sandbox) and [Hardened Runtime](https://developer.apple.com/documentation/security/hardened_runtime), as well as offering automatic updates that integrate with your system.
+The Mac App Store is a [curated](https://developer.apple.com/app-store/review/guidelines) software repository.
+Apps distributed through it are required to use the [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox/protecting_user_data_with_app_sandbox) and [Hardened Runtime](https://developer.apple.com/documentation/security/hardened_runtime), as well as offering automatic updates.

-The App Store offers the greatest security guarantees for software on macOS, but it requires you to log in with an Apple Account and Apple will be able to link your Apple Account to your downloaded applications.
+The App Store offers the greatest security guarantees for software on macOS, but it requires an Apple Account, which can be used to associate downloaded applications.

 ## Virtualization

-On Apple silicon, virtualization is built into macOS via Apple’s Virtualization framework, allowing the use of macOS and Windows 11 ARM using the following tools:
+On Apple silicon, macOS includes Apple's Virtualization framework, which supports macOS and Windows 11 ARM virtual machines through tools such as:

 * [UTM](https://mac.getutm.app/) - Follow the [documentation](https://docs.getutm.app/guest-support/macos) to create macOS and other VMs.
 * [VirtualBuddy](https://github.com/insidegui/VirtualBuddy) -
 GUI for virtualizing macOS 12+ on Apple silicon.
-* [Bushel](https://getbushel.app/) - Lightweight, free VM app with neat features.
-On first launch, select "Ask App Not to Track"
+* [Bushel](https://getbushel.app/) - A lightweight, free VM app.
+On first launch, select "Ask App Not to Track".
 * [VMware Fusion](https://knowledge.broadcom.com/external/article/315638/download-and-install-vmware-fusion.html) - Now free under Broadcom.
 Clean UI, easy macOS setup, and supports Windows 11 ARM.
 * [tart (CLI)](https://tart.run/) - Command‑line VM control; install with Homebrew.
 * [Parallels](https://www.parallels.com/) - Paid option with strong integration.

 > [!WARNING]
-> VMware requires an account with Broadcom and agreeing to about 12 different agreements before download.
+> VMware requires a Broadcom account and acceptance of agreements before download.
 > Parallels requires an account, payment details, and other data - see the [privacy notice](https://my.parallels.com/data_reminder).

 # First boot